Pattom A. Thanu Pillai

 Pattom A. Thanu Pillai (15 July 1885 – 27 July 1970) was an Indian politician and independence activist who served as the 2nd Chief Minister of Kerala from 1960 to 1962.
-He also served as the Governor of Punjab and Andhra Pradesh.He was considered a central figure in Kerala politics.
+He also served as the Governor of Punjab and Andhra Pradesh.
+He was considered a central figure in Kerala politics.

 Early life

-Born in Thiruvananthapuram, A.Thanu Pillai was born into a Nair family as the son of Varada Aiyer and Eswari Amma.
+Born in Thiruvananthapuram, A.Thanu Pillai was born into a Hindu family as the son of Varada Aiyer and Eswari Amma.
 While working as Deputy Chief in the State Agriculture department, he earned his law degree from Law College, Thiruvananthapuram and started his legal practice as an advocate.
 Under the influence of his mentor A. Narayana Pillai, he was attracted towards the newly formed Travancore State Congress and he abandoned full-time practice in favour of agitating for responsible government.
 Following the Narayana Pillai sedition trial, he took over the leadership of Indian National Congress in Travancore.

 Political career

 Early politics

 Pattom Thanu Pillai remained as one of the leaders of Indian National Congress during the period when Kingdom of Travancore became an Independent state and later merged with Cochin to form Travancore-Cochin, and was one of the state's representatives in the Constituent Assembly.
 In the Assembly, he spoke on matters relating to federalism.